 The Mission

-Ontario Parks is a local treasure, but its digital experience felt a bit like navigating with an upside-down map.
-The research and booking processes were living on two different planets, making it a hurdle for users to plan their adventures.
+Ontario Parks is a local treasure, but its digital experience feels like navigating with an upside-down map.
+The current flow makes research and booking feel like they live on two different planets.

-Modernize the mobile experience to engage Millennials and Gen Z while keeping the "loyal campers" happy.
+The Goal: Modernize the mobile experience for Millennials and Gen Z without alienating "loyal campers."

 Impact